First Nations Bear and Eagle Mask

 This awe-inspiring carved Bear and Eagle mask is a collaboration between two premier First Nations artists, carving today as a married couple.
 Their work is highly sought after and each artist is well-known for incredible detail, fine workmanship, and intense subject matter.

-This top-notch mask is about 14h x 10w x 7d with cedar raffia falling to 32 inches.
+This top-notch mask is about 14h x 10w x 7d with a fringe of hand-worked traditional red cedar bark at the edges, falling to 32 inches.
 Priced at $8500.
 Both Bear and Eagle clutch salmon.
 Salmon eggs are depicted tumbling on the Bear’s left side.
 This piece boasts several beautiful abalone shell “Mother of Pearl” inlays.

 This beautiful mask is a celebration of three essential species in Northwest Native life since time immemorial!